chrismartinex/chrismartinex/README.md

 ### CONNECT
 --------------------------------------------
 📧 Reach me at uschrismartinez@gmail.com
-📇 Connect with me on https://www.linkedin.com/in/3chrismartinez/
+📇 Connect with me on linkedin

 linkedin